 The tasting room can be busy, especially on the weekends as this is a popular winery destination.
 But there have been plenty of times we have stopped by on a weekday morning and there are very few visitors.
 Refreshingly, the tasting room also stays open slightly later than most Napa wineries.

 Several tastings include local food experiences, taking advantage of two nearby restaurants.
 The Burger Butler experience allows guests to avoid the often very long lines at the iconic original Gott’s Roadside across the highway while enjoying some of Gott’s burgers outdoors at Merryvale following a tasting of select Merryvale wines.
 48 hours advance reservation minimum is needed for this experience.
-The Pinot & Pizza experience features a seated tasting outdoors with a flight of single vineyard bottlings of Pinot Noir followed by a delivery of a pre-ordered pizza of your choice from Tra Vigne (across the driveway from Merryvale).
+The minimum group size for this experience is 8 people and 48 hours advance notice is required.
+The Vino & Pizza experience features a seated tasting outdoors with a flight of single vineyard bottlings of Pinot Noir followed by a delivery of a pre-ordered pizza of your choice from Tra Vigne (across the driveway from Merryvale).
 From numerous visits to this restaurant over the years, we can highly recommend the Ducati pizza.
 The minimum group size for this experience is 8 people and 48 hours advance notice is required.